quixio/quix-docs/docs/get-started/build-cli.md

 !!! tip

-    If you are prompted to create a project, please just create a default configuration project (1-click) option.
+    If you are prompted to create a project, please just create one with the default (1-click) option.
 You won't be using it in this tutorial, as you'll be creating a project based on a Git repository in a later step.

 ## Step 3: Log in using the CLI